MASS TIMBER

 Podcast: How mass timber is changing construction

-At Autodesk University 2023, Ariana Cohn, Digital Construction Engineer at Timberlab talked about how mass timber is changing construction today: common myths, reasons to be bullish about the methodology, and the steps you can take.
+At Autodesk University 2023, Ariana Cohn, Digital Construction Engineer at Timberlab, talked on the Digital Builder Podcast about how mass timber is changing construction today.
+Timber building construction issues discussed include common myths, reasons to be bullish about the methodology, and the steps you can take.

 AU session: Using mass timber to fight climate change

-Explore the transformative potential of mass timber construction in combating climate change and role of embodied carbon emissions in building sustainability.
-Learn from industry experts how innovative techniques and technologies driving sustainability in building design and construction.
+Explore the transformative potential of mass timber construction in combating climate change and the role of embodied carbon emissions in building sustainability.
+Learn from industry experts how innovative techniques and technologies are driving sustainability in building design and construction using mass timber.

 Mass timber design resources

-This case study of mid-rise housing using mass timber systems illustrates the reduced carbon footprint and related cost and schedule savings of the design compared to a traditional concrete structure.
+This case study of mid-rise housing using mass timber products illustrates the reduced carbon footprint and related cost and schedule savings of the design compared to a traditional concrete structure.

 This primer on mass timber shows the different types, what they’re used for, and the benefits.

 Bamboo has the compressive strength of concrete and the tensile strength of steel, but it sequesters carbon as it grows instead of emitting it while it’s made.
-It replenishes rapidly, and is hollow and lightweight.
+The material replenishes rapidly and is hollow and lightweight.

-Frequently asked questions (FAQs) on mass timber construction
+Frequently asked questions (FAQ) on mass timber construction

 What is the difference between mass timber construction and CLT?